jwmarb/2048-javafx/README.md

 Although it is a web application, we (a group of students at the time of creating this) wanted to recreate the game as a desktop application using JavaFX while being faithful to the original design and mechanics.

+## Features

+- 🎮 **Three Game Modes:**

+  - **Traditional Mode:** Experience the original challenge and aim to reach the number 2048.
+  - **Time Trial Mode:** Beat the game within a time limit and strive for the highest score before time runs out!
+  - **Move Limit Mode:** Challenge yourself with a limited number of moves and strategize wisely.

+- 🎮 **Keyboard Support:**

+  - Use **W, A, S, D** or **Arrow Keys** for seamless control over your tiles.
+Navigate through the board effortlessly!

+- 🏆 **Local Leaderboard Tracking:**

+  - Compete against yourself and track your top 10 best scores locally.
+  - Scores are persisted on disk, ensuring your achievements remain safe even after closing the game.

+- 🎨 **Robust UI/UX:**

+  - Enjoy an intuitive, smooth user experience with a visually appealing interface that stays true to the original game's design.

+- 🌐 **Offline-First Approach:**
+  - Play 2048 locally without the need for an internet connection.
+Engage in gameplay anytime, anywhere!

 ## OS Compatibility

 Due to the implementation of this being in Java, 2048FX is compatible on all operating systems that support Java: **Windows, Linux, MacOS**.